Lewa Safari Camp

 Community

-Managed by Elewana, Lewa Safari Camp is owned by the Conservancy itself.
-With the aim of boosting the conservancy’s revenue through camp occupancy.
+Lewa Safari Camp is owned by the Conservancy and managed by Elewana.
+To boost the conservancy’s revenue through camp occupancy.
 Therefore, when you visit, you inherently contribute to development support for thousands of people in the surrounding communities.
 At the same time as securing a stable habitat for Kenya’s wildlife.

 Get Involved

-Over and above the funding generated for the Lewa Wildlife Conservancy projects, Elewana are specifically encouraging additional donor support for the Lewa Education Program.
+Over and above the funding generated for the Lewa Wildlife Conservancy projects, Elewana is specifically encouraging additional donor support for the Lewa Education Program.
 This supports 12 schools in the surrounding communities:

 Providing classrooms, kitchens, teachers’ housing,